 GSA Intranet Test Results

-- The categories within each slider category were not intuitively arranged, and did not use plain language.
+The categories within each slider category were not intuitively arranged.

-- The links identified as the most important for regular visitors of the page were broken into two categories and given a permanent place where the sliding section once was.
+The category links identified as the most important for regular visitors of the page were prioritized and made clearer.